Treating Dog Lice

 • Pet Hygiene: Keep your dog's living environment clean by washing their bedding and cleaning their living spaces regularly.
 This can help prevent lice from infesting your dog.

-• Avoid Contact with Infested Animals: Be careful with your dog's interactions with other animals that may be infested with lice, as lice can spread through direct contact.
+• Avoiding Contact with Infested Animals: Be cautious about your dog's interactions with other animals that may be infested with lice, as lice can spread through direct contact.

 Environmental Control